Curriculum in Neurobiology

 890 Special Topics in Neurobiology (1-5).
 Special topics in neurobiology.
 Content will vary from semester to semester.

-993 Master's Thesis (3–9).
+993 Master's Research and Thesis (3).
 Course is designed to certify that the students have achieved a high level of knowledge competence in clinical and basic neurosciences, without the rigorous research experience required of a Ph.D.